mvolkmann/blog/src/ocaml.md

 OCaml supports algebraic data types which include product types and sum types.

-Product types describe a conjunction which can be thought of as "this AND this AND this".
+Product types (aka "each-of types") describe a conjunction which can be thought of as "this AND this AND this".
+They can hold multiple pieces of data with differing types.
 Examples of product types in OCaml include tuples and records.

 Tuples describe a cartesian product of values.